-If the Participant's Energy Delivery Failure is a Covered Delivery Failure, the Charge Rates are as follows: First non-waived Energy Delivery Failure in a Cumulative Delivery Failure Window 5 times the higher of the Day-Ahead Price or Real-Time Price for the subject hour from the Applicable Price Index.
-Second non-waived Energy Delivery Failure in a Cumulative Delivery Failure Window 10 times the higher of the Day-Ahead Price or Real-Time Price for the subject hour from the Applicable Price Index.
-Third or more non-waived delivery failure in a Cumulative Delivery Failure Window 20 times the higher of the Day-Ahead Price or Real-Time Price for the subject hour from the Applicable Price Index.
-If the Participant's Energy Delivery Failure is a Non-Covered Delivery Failure, the Charge Rates are as follows: First non-waived Energy Delivery Failure in a Cumulative Delivery Failure Window 25 times the higher of the Day-Ahead Price or Real-Time Price for the subject hour from the Applicable Price Index.
-Second or more non-waived Energy Delivery Failure in a Cumulative Delivery Failure Window (regardless of whether the first non-waived Energy 50 times the higher of the Day-Ahead Price or Real-Time Price for the subject hour from the Applicable Price Index.
+If the Participant's Energy Delivery Failure is a Covered Delivery Failure, the Charge Rates are as follows: First Energy Delivery Failure in a Cumulative Delivery Failure Period 5 times the higher of the Day-Ahead Price or Real-Time Price for the subject hour from the Applicable Price Index.
+Second Energy Delivery Failure in a Cumulative Delivery Failure Period 10 times the higher of the Day-Ahead Price or Real-Time Price for the subject hour from the Applicable Price Index.
+Third or more Energy Delivery Failure in a Cumulative Delivery Failure Period 20 times the higher of the Day-Ahead Price or Real-Time Price for the subject hour from the Applicable Price Index.
+If the Participant's Energy Delivery Failure is a Non-Covered Energy Delivery Failure, the Charge Rates are as follows: First Energy Delivery Failure in a Cumulative Delivery Failure Period 25 times the higher of the Day-Ahead Price or Real-Time Price for the subject hour from the Applicable Price Index.
+Second or more Energy Delivery Failure in a Cumulative Delivery Failure Period (regardless of 50 times the higher of the Day-Ahead Price or Real-Time Price for the subject hour from the Applicable Price Index.

-Delivery Failure was Covered or Non-Covered)
+whether the first Energy Delivery Failure was Covered or Non- Covered)